srtee/lammps-USER-CONP2/README.md

 To use `pppm`, the `pppm/conp` KSpace style must be used.
 This style is interchangeable with the LAMMPS `pppm` style in every other way but can interface with `fix conp` to enable PPPM calculations of the electrode-electrolyte interactions in KSpace.
 (Note that there is a `pppm/conp/intel` KSpace implementation, which works with `package intel` and will automatically be used when `suffix intel` is specified).

-If the `pppm` flag is not specified, `fix conp` will use the default Ewald KSpace solver; if the `pppm` flag is specified but `pppm/conp` is not the KSpace style being used, LAMMPS will crash with a generic segfault message. **The eventual design goal is for the pppm flag to be removed and for `fix conp` to silently interface with `pppm/conp` when detected.**
+~~If the `pppm` flag is not specified, `fix conp` will use the default Ewald KSpace solver; if the `pppm` flag is specified but `pppm/conp` is not the KSpace style being used, LAMMPS will crash with a generic segfault message.~~ Fix conp will crash LAMMPS with an error message if the `pppm` flag is specified but fix conp cannot find the `pppm/conp` (or `/intel`) KSpace style. **The eventual design goal is for the pppm flag to be removed and for `fix conp` to silently interface with `pppm/conp` when detected.**

+**Note: Weird things happen with PPPM mode (with and without USER-INTEL) in NEMD simulations.
+Proceed with caution.**

 ### added in v0.9